7th Anniversary Tournament

 DON'T FORGET TO CALL WEST RICHLAND GOLF COURSE 509-967-2165 TO RESERVE YOUR CARTS!

-The Leon Parnell Golf Classic is celebrating it's 6th year because of you!
+The Leon Parnell Golf Classic is celebrating it's 7th year because of you!
 Thanks to all our supporters, friends new and old, family, and local businesses.
-We have successfully sent the Multiple Myeloma Research foundation a total of $33,000 in the last 5 years.
-We hit a record of $11,000 last year and we want to THANK EVERYONE that supports this event each year.
+We have successfully sent the Multiple Myeloma Research foundation a total of $43,000 in the last 6 years.
+THANK YOU to EVERYONE that supports this event each year.

 As a family we have decided that we would also like to support those in the Tri-Cities region battling cancer as well as the Multiple Myelomia Research Foundation.
 The Tri City Cancer Center was a huge part of helping Leon during his fight and we want to help them continue to help others as they did Leon.
 So this year we will also be donating a portion of our raised funds to the Tri Cities Cancer Foundation.

 Without you we could not sending the foundation what we do, and because of you they are making progress in finding a cure!